 In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)."
 The primary difference between the current requirement under GAAP and ASU 2016-02 is the recognition of lease assets and lease liabilities by lessees for those leases classified as operating leases.
 ASU 2016-02 requires that a lessee recognize in the statement of financial position a liability to make lease payments (the lease liability) and a right-of-use asset representing its right to use the underlying asset for the lease term (other than leases that meet the definition of a short-term lease).
 The liability will be equal to the present value of lease payments.
 The asset will be based on the liability, subject to adjustment, such as for initial direct costs.
 For income statement purposes, the FASB retained a dual model, requiring leases to be classified as either operating or finance.
 Operating leases will result in straight-line expense (similar to current operating leases) while finance leases will result in a front-loaded expense pattern (similar to current capital leases).
 Classification will be based on criteria that are for the most part similar to those applied in current lease accounting.
 ASU 2016-02 may be adopted using a modified retrospective transition, and provides for certain practical expedients.
 Transactions will require application of the new guidance at the beginning of the earliest comparative period presented.
 The guidance is effective for public entities for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
 Early adoption is permitted.
-The Company is currently assessing the potential impact of ASU 2016-02 on its consolidated financial statements and expects that it will result in a significant increase to its long-term assets and liabilities.
+The Company is currently assessing the potential impact of ASU 2016-02 on its consolidated financial statements.
+Given the Company's significant number of leases, the Company expects this standard will result in a significant increase to its long-term assets and liabilities but does not expect it to have a material impact on the Consolidated Statements of Income.
+The Company expects to adopt the new standard in the first quarter of fiscal 2020.

 In January 2016, the FASB issued ASU 2016-01, "Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities."
-This standard modifies how entities measure equity investments and present changes in the fair value of financial liabilities; simplifies the impairment assessment of equity investments without readily determinable fair values by requiring a qualitative assessment to identify impairment; changes presentation and disclosure requirements; and clarifies that an entity should evaluate the need for a valuation allowance on a deferred tax asset related to available-for-sale securities in combination with the entity's other deferred tax assets.
+This standard (i) modifies how entities measure equity investments and present changes in the fair value of financial liabilities, (ii) simplifies the impairment assessment of equity investments without readily determinable fair values by requiring a qualitative assessment to identify impairment, (iii) changes presentation and disclosure requirements and (iv) clarifies that an entity should evaluate the need for a valuation allowance on a deferred tax asset related to available-for-sale securities in combination with the entity's other deferred tax assets.
 ASU 2016-01 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 Early application is permitted.
 The Company does not expect that the adoption of this ASU will have a significant impact on its statement of operations.